 Prof.Raftis:

-I am deeply satisfied with her making a step forward everytime.
-Definitely she is making a progress and had accomplished the "The Hiroshima Panels", "Sansho Dayu" and every time she has been making a better result besides bringing herself to the right direction.
-This step forward is the most important thing.
 This International Dance Conference has been over 13 years but I have never invited anyone except Erika Akoh's group as a dance performer.
 Let me repeat, my first impression after I saw her perform, I realized that she is one of the few dancers who can portray and materialize the theatrical elements with the tragical elements, and I deeply feel that way even more now.
 What I expect from her is that I want her to choreograph Greek tragedy into her dance, but it would need a long time to do this.
 But I want her to have more confidence in herself and move forward.
 And I want her to perform again on this stage.

 Interviewer: